nikokent/nodejs-template/README.md

 ## Instructions:
   - Clone this repo project with 'git clone https://github.com/nikokent/nodejs-template.git'
   - navigate to folder in terminal and run 'bash run-installs.sh'
+  - If on mac add flag "--mysql" for full mysql setup